Will the future of retail be without physical outlets?

 What I love about this list is that in the end it can be summed up very simply.
 It is essential to both know and understand your customers.
-It is fundamental to a business to treat the customer as you want to be treated.
+And it is fundamental for businesses to treat their customer as they would want to be treated themselves.
 Isn’t that what business has always been about?
 And life too, come to think of it!
 So why should retail by any different?

 The future of retail

-What is sad, in my opinion, is that the vast majority of retailers – and CPG companies too – are playing a “wait and see” game.
+What is sad, in my opinion, is that the vast majority of retailers – and CPG companies too – have been playing a “wait and see” game.
 And the pandemic has caught them napping.
-In so many areas, they think that adding a few technical gadgets or an app or two will enable them to continue to attract customers.
+In so many areas, they thought that adding a few technical gadgets or an app or two would enable them to continue to attract customers.
 Things have gone far beyond payment options or mere personalisation of the shopping experience these days.
 Covid has changed what people want and how they want to purchase it.

-I, therefore, decided to summarise some of the key changes which I believe are essential to answer customers needs already today, not just in the future:
+I, therefore, decided to summarise some of the key changes which I believe have become essential to answer customers needs in this era of reset and reboot:

 Convenience: customers have busy lives and prefer less and less to go for the large weekly shop in out-of-town shopping malls and hypermarkets.
 This is why smaller stores in strategic localities will develop faster in developed markets.